isomerpages/ogp/_products/opendoc.md

 OpenDoc aims to organise the Government’s documents and make it accessible and useful.
 * Responsive design: Documents adapt to all types of devices, allowing for comfortable viewing on any device
-* Powerful search: Complex searches are executed extremely fast and users are able to access relevant information quickly and more accurately
+* Powerful search: Complex searches are executed extremely fast and users are able to access relevant information quickly and accurately
 * Fast, secure and scalable: Public servants can modify, track changes and submit edit requests easily on the platform

 #### Impact